 Students rank employers based off descriptions employers provide.

-Epicodus staff choose around 8 students for each employer to interview.
+Based on those rankings, Epicodus staff assign around 8 students for each employer to interview.

 Employers interview their matched students and provide a ranking of their preference.